veekaybee/veekaybee.github.io/_posts/2017-08-11-soundcloud.md

 ---
-title: How to monetize joy: the demise of SoundCloud
+title: The demise of SoundCloud
 layout: post
 ---